Hell Morgan's Girl

 Hell Morgan's Girl is a 1917 American silent drama film directed by Joseph De Grasse, and starring William Stowell, Dorothy Phillips and Lon Chaney.
-The screenplay was written by Ida May Park, based on the Harvey Gates story entitled The Wrong Side of Paradise.
-The film's working title was The Wrong Side of Paradise.
-The film's tagline ran: "This is "Hell Morgan's Girl".
+The screenplay was written by Ida May Park, based on the Harvey Gates story entitled The Wrong Side of Paradise, which was the film's working title.
+The film's tagline read: "This is "Hell Morgan's Girl".
 You Doubt Her.
 You Accuse Her.
 You Pity Her.
 You Condemn Her.
 You Hate Her.
 You Love Her.
 SHE'S WONDERFUL!"

-Despite the film's earning a $450,000 profit, it is today thought to be lost, as no prints have turned up anywhere.
+The film made a profit of $450,000 and is today thought to be lost.
 A still exists showing Lon Chaney in the role of the villainous Sleter Noble.

 Plot

 The action takes place in 1906 San Francisco.
 Roger Curwell (William Stowell) aspires to be an artist, an ambition at odds with the wishes of his wealthy father (Joseph Girard).
 Cast out by his father, he soon falls on hard times.
 His ex-model Olga had been interested in him because she thought he would some day inherit his father's millions, but when he is cast out penniless, she deserts him.

 In a Barbary Coast saloon called "The Sailor's Rest" which is run by Hell Morgan (Alfred Allen), he is rescued from a beating by Lola Morgan (Dorothy Phillips), Hell's daughter.
 She gives him a job as a piano player, he paints her portrait, and a romance evolves between them.
 A tough politician named Sleter Noble (Lon Chaney) is also interested in Lola, but has been rebuffed by her.

 Olga, formerly a model for Roger, finds him and tells him that his father has died and made him a millionaire.
 Olga tries to rekindle her relationship with Roger and comes onto him.
 Angered on seeing Roger with Olga, Lola leads Noble on, but then regrets doing so and tries to distance herself from him.
 Noble threatens to shoot Roger if Lola doesn't agree to become his woman.
 When he hears his daughter screaming.
 Lola's father comes to her aid and is shot by Noble just as the famous earthquake hits.
 Sleter Noble is shot dead in the melee.
 Lola manages to get her wounded father out of the building by way of a fire escape.
 In the aftermath of the disaster, Hell Morgan dies of his injuries, and Lola and Roger are reunited.